michael2012z/BitBible/markdown/Etheridge/files/2Thess.md

 14. For unto these Aloha called you by our preaching, that you should be the glory of our Lord Jeshu Meshiha.

-15. Wherefore, my brethren, stand fast, and persevere in the preceptsBepukdonee. which you have been taught, whether by word, or by our epistle.
+15. Wherefore, my brethren, stand fast, and persevere in the precepts

-16. But our Lord Jeshu Meshiha himself, and Aloha our Father, who hath loved us, and given us everlasting consolation,Or, the consolation of eternity. and a good hope through grace,
+16. But our Lord Jeshu Meshiha himself, and Aloha our Father, who hath loved us, and given us everlasting consolation,

 17. will comfort your hearts, and establish in every word and in every work of good.